By |Published On: April 9, 2020|

 Getting hands on the data

-I quickly adapted to this changing environment, playing a role in designing and developing applications for small businesses that utilized these innovative tools for effective data storage and transformation.
-This progress not only refined historical data practices but also significantly advanced data management technologies, addressing common challenges in data handling and promoting a culture of data-driven decision-making.
-Understanding this evolution is invaluable for today’s data professionals, as it underscores the importance of data governance and the influence of technology on contemporary data practices.
+I quickly adapted to the changing landscape by helping design and develop applications for small businesses that utilized innovative tools for efficient data storage and transformation.
+This progress not only improved historical data management practices but also advanced data management technologies, effectively tackling common data challenges and promoting a culture of data-driven decision-making.
+Understanding this evolution is crucial for today’s data professionals, as it underscores the importance of data governance and the influence of technology on current practices, including data analytics and data visualization.
+Recognizing these factors is vital for effective information retrieval and the overall success of data science initiatives, especially in the context of big data and modern information technology services.
+Additionally, comprehending the data lifecycle and the significance of data integration can empower professionals to navigate the complexities of data management with increased confidence.

 The advancement of data entry forms meant information was easy to capture and process and then interrogation was also made available through queries and reports.
 The ability to summarize data through functions such as SUM, MAX, MIN, and AVG has significantly improved our comprehension of business information.
-This functionality enhances data analytics and visualization, facilitating the interpretation of trends and insights.
-By examining the history of data management, we can observe how these functions have developed in tandem with advancements in data storage technologies and historical data practices.
+These functions are vital in data analytics and data visualization, facilitating the interpretation of trends and the extraction of insights.
+A closer look at the history of data management reveals how these functions have progressed alongside innovations in data storage technologies and the formulation of robust data governance practices.
+This continuous evolution underscores the dynamic nature of data management and its importance for data professionals, particularly in the context of big data and data science today.
+Gaining insight into these historical developments is crucial for anyone aiming to effectively navigate the complexities of modern information technology and ensure high data quality and integration.

 First steps